apmitchell18/dql-hot-lab-guides/DQL HOT 1 - DQL Fundamentals/content/03_DQL_timeseries/index.md

 ### Exercise 1

+For these exercises, you will use the **[training environment](https://zcy16892.apps.dynatrace.com/ui/apps/dynatrace.notebooks/notebooks)**.

 Using the timeseries command create a chart within a notebook or dashboard that displays the avg cpu percentage split by host.
-The resulting chart should be similair to the image below:
+The resulting chart should be similar to the image below:

 _Note_ - the number of hosts in the training environment may be less than shown below.